chizkidd/fifa2026wc/README.md

 # ⚽ World Cup 2026 Hub

-Everything behind **Part 3** of the [chizobao](https://chizobao.substack.com) 2026 World Cup series: a clean dataset of all 48 squads, an interactive website, the curated watch lists, and the article in two forms.
+Everything behind **Part 3** of my [substack](https://chizobao.substack.com) 2026 World Cup series: a clean dataset of all 48 squads, an interactive website, the curated watch lists, and the article in two forms.

 > **A note on the picks:** group standings and the knockout bracket are *my own predictions* (from `assets/`).
 FIFA rankings are the April 2026 (pre-tournament) edition.
-Squad lists, bios and player photos come from the Guardian's World Cup 2026 player guide (`2026-fifa-wc-guardian-squad.json`) and the squad markdown (`fifa2026wc-squads.md`) — used for reference, not republished wholesale.
+Squad lists, bios and player photos come from the Guardian's World Cup 2026 player guide (`2026-fifa-wc-guardian-squad.json`) and the squad markdown (`fifa2026wc-squads.md`), used for reference, not republished wholesale.

 ## What's in here